The Bootleg Series Vol. 9: The Witmark Demos: 1962–1964: M. Witmark & Sons demos

 In the spring of 1962, folk music manager Albert Grossman began to take an active interest in Dylan.
 One of the organizers of the first Newport Folk Festival in 1959 and manager of a small stable of folksingers, Grossman had recently launched a new act composed of three musicians he had handpicked, Peter, Paul & Mary.
 Grossman had been watching Dylan from the sidelines for nearly a year and played a peripheral part in some of the events leading up to his contract with Columbia.
 While Grossman was negotiating Peter, Paul & Mary's contract with Warner Bros.
-Records, he closed a unique arrangement with Music Publishers' Holding Company, a Warner-owned operation that was the industry's leading publisher.
+Records, he closed a unique arrangement with Music Publishers' Holding Company (MPHC), a Warner-owned operation that was the industry's leading publisher.
 The deal, finalized that spring, gave Grossman half of MPHC's royalties share for any artist he could sign to a publishing contract.
 Dylan became his first prospect.

 Grossman proposed that Dylan sign with the prestigious publisher M. Witmark & Sons, one of MPHC's eight subsidiaries.
 After playing some songs for Witmark executive Artie Mogull, Dylan mentioned a complication: he was already under contract with Leeds/Duchess.
-Dylan was given $1,000 in early July 1962 and approached Leeds about buying out his contract.
+Dylan was given $1,000 in early July 1962 ($10,768.27 in 2025) and approached Leeds about buying out his contract.
 Since the folksinger had yet to produce any sales, Leeds accepted the money and released Dylan from the agreement.
 Dylan signed a new contract with Witmark on July 12 and immediately recorded a demo of what would become his breakthrough song, "Blowin' in the Wind".
 Four months passed before Dylan returned to record another song, "Ye Playboys and Playgirls", but the next month, in December, he showed up with seven new compositions, including three that would become classics: "A Hard Rain's a-Gonna Fall", "Ballad of Hollis Brown", and "Tomorrow Is a Long Time".

 In all, Dylan visited Witmark about a dozen times, registering his last demos in mid-1964.
 He recorded a total of 39 songs for Witmark, all of which are included on The Bootleg Series Vol. 9: The Witmark Demos, along with the eight recordings originally registered with Leeds.
 Besides early versions of many of his classics, as well as rarities that have appeared on other editions of The Bootleg Series, the set includes 15 songs, an album's worth of material, that had never been officially released in any form.